 Types of tree swings vary in their user capacity and coinciding weight limit.
 Consider how many kids and/or adults will be part of the backyard fun.

-- Traditional wooden-plank swings accommodate one user at a time.
+- Traditional wooden-plank swings have weight limits that accommodate one user at a time.
 Most are rated for a maximum weight of 200 to 250 pounds.

 - Larger disc swings hold one adult or several small children comfortably.
 They are made with heavy-duty frames and sturdy fabric covers that can hold 600 to 700 pounds or more.